-Register 32: System Handler Priority 1 (SYSPRI1), offset 0xD18 having higher priority.
+Register 32: System Handler Priority 1 (SYSPRI1), offset 0xD18 compatibility with future products, the value of a reserved bit should be

 The SYSPRI1 register configures the priority level, 0 to 7 of the usage fault, bus fault, and memory management fault exception handlers.
 This register is byte-accessible.